Role Based Access Control

 To get the group info dynamically as part of the user login (instead of statically defining in the config file), the requirements are:

-• The appropriate scope is requested, like groups
+• For OpenId, the appropriate scope is requested, like groups

-• The Identity Provider is configured to return the groups info the in the user profile, with the groups key.
-For example, see Okta forum about configuring Okta.
+• The Identity Provider is configured to return the groups info in the user profile, with the groups key.
+For example, see Okta forum about configuring Okta with OIDC.

 • The group name as returned in the user profile is used in the grant